chinapedia/wikipedia.abstract.en/Page/Hockey.md

 Other forms of hockey

-Mapuche_Chueca-Alonso_Ovalle.jpgs playing palín, shown in _Histórica Relación del Reino de Chile_ by Alonso de Ovalle, Rome, 1646]] Other games derived from hockey or its predecessors include the following: Boxhockey1935.jpg
+s playing palín, shown in _Histórica Relación del Reino de Chile_ by Alonso de Ovalle, Rome, 1646]] Other games derived from hockey or its predecessors include the following:

 -   Air hockey is played indoors with a puck on an air-cushion table.
 -   Beach hockey, a variation of street hockey, is a common sight on Southern California beaches.